Clinical and Translational Science Certificate Programs

 - Eligibility: Northwestern University PhD students interested in clinical and translational science.
 Must be enrolled in The Graduate School (TGS).

 - Sponsored by: The Graduate School.

 - Mechanism: The five credit (2 required credits, 3 elective) graduate certificate will be issued to you upon graduation from TGS and will appear in your official Northwestern University transcripts.

-- Requirements: The five credits must include Perspectives in Multidisciplinary Clinical & Translational Research (MSCI 311) and Intermediate Biostatistics (MSCI 321) and three electives approved by MSCI administration.
+- Requirements: The five credits must include Introduction to Translational Research (IGP 422) and Introduction to Biostatistics (MSCI 321) and three electives approved by MSCI administration.
 To qualify for this interdisciplinary certificate participants must ensure that their five courses reflect three different disciplines.MSCI administration must be informed of any electives taken before the student enrolls.

 - To find out more about this interdisciplinary graduate certificate please visit the TGS website at: http://www.tgs.northwestern.edu/academics/academic-programs/certificate/clinical-investigation/index.html

 NUCATS Institute Certificate in Clinical and Translational Science

 - Eligibility: Northwestern University faculty, fellows and residents interested in clinical and translational science.

 - Sponsored by: The Northwestern University Clinical and Translational Sciences (NUCATS) Institute.